wchen342/ungoogled-chromium-android/README.md

    1. Download extension following the instructions [here](https://ungoogled-software.github.io/ungoogled-chromium-wiki/faq#downloading-the-crx-file).
       1. Optionally, you can use a third-party website to download the `crx` file.
 However, do so at your own risk, as I will take *absolutely no* responsibility for problems caused by using a third party website or service.
    2. Extract the `crx` file into a folder with`unzip`/`7z` and copy the folder to your device.
-   3. Notice for Android 10: as a workaround for a [permission issue](https://github.com/wchen342/ungoogled-chromium-android/issues/27), you need to enable "Allow from unknown source" for `Ungoogled Chromium Extensions".
+   3. **Notice for Android 10**: as a workaround for a [permission issue](https://github.com/wchen342/ungoogled-chromium-android/issues/27), you need to enable "Allow from unknown source" for "Ungoogled Chromium Extensions".
-   4. Make sure you also give storage access.
+   4. **Make sure you also give storage access**.
-   5. Open `chrome://extensions/` and enable Developer mode, refresh.
+   5. Open `chrome://extensions/` and enable Developer mode.
    6. Click `Load unpacked` and select the folder you copied.
 Notice that Android has two file selections, one for selecting files and one for selecting folders.
 Make sure you use the right one.
    7. Refresh and you shall see the extension in the list.

-## F-droid Repository
+## F-Droid Repository

-I have set up an experimental f-droid repository.
-Because of the limitation of its server tools, only the `arm` version is hosted.
+I have set up a F-Droid repository.
+Because of the limitation of its server tools, the binaries are compiled towards `arm`.
+They are compatible on 64-bit `arm64` devices too.

-You can use f-Droid client and add [this repository](https://www.droidware.info/fdroid/repo?fingerprint=2144449AB1DD270EC31B6087409B5D0EA39A75A9F290DA62AC1B238A0EAAF851).
+You can use F-Droid client and add [this repository](https://www.droidware.info/fdroid/repo?fingerprint=2144449AB1DD270EC31B6087409B5D0EA39A75A9F290DA62AC1B238A0EAAF851).

 ## Credits